1999/node-couchdb/README.md

     }
 };

-function changeCallback (change){
+// This method will first be called with a null change and a context
+// The context that has an unsubscribe() method. function changeCallback (change, context) {
+    if (!change) {
+        // Store the context, and call context.unsubscribe() to release the socket.
+    }
+    else {
         // change is the changed row
+    }
 };
 const parameters = {};